justinjiajia/bigdata_lab/hadoop_EMR.md

 Then container launcher #0 is allocated to launch a different container.

-Then the designated task gets launched within the container (Note the difference between TaskAttempt and Task):
+Then the designated attempt gets launched within the container (Note the difference between TaskAttempt and Task):

 ```shell
 [AsyncDispatcher event handler] org.apache.hadoop.mapreduce.v2.app.job.impl.TaskAttemptImpl: TaskAttempt: [attempt_1717955085543_0001_m_000000_0] using containerId: [container_1717955085543_0001_01_000002 on NM: [ip-172-31-63-90.ec2.internal:8041]